ctm/mb2-doc/src/thanks/mb2.md

 Patrick created mb2's deck.

-### (Currently) Anonymous Investor #3
+### Charles Haynes

 In mid May, 2021, I sought and found a third investor.
-This investor got the deal via a simple reply:
+Charles got the deal via a simple reply:

 > "I'm in."

-Ironically, as of mid February 2022, I haven't yet taken this investor's money, because it's taken me a while (_far too long_) to find a business attorney and to get various preferred shareholder agreements written.
-Since this investor can back out once the paperwork is ready, that succinct reply has turned into (IMO) a big freeroll.
+Ironically, as of mid March 2022, I haven't yet taken Charles's money, because it's taken me a while (_far too long_) to find a business attorney and to get various preferred shareholder agreements written.
+Since Charles can back out once the paperwork is ready, that succinct reply has turned into (IMO) a big freeroll.